nholthaus/units/README.md

 features:
 - 5x compile time improvement on MSVC.
 - 1.5x compile time improvement on GCC.
+- Even more dramatic reductions in compile time can be acheived if you opt-in to specific unit definitions instead of using all the library-defined types (which is the default value).
+Check out [Enabling a subset of units to improve compilation time](#enabling-a-subset-of-units-to-improve-compilation-time) for instructions.
 - Adds std::cout support for units with no defined abbreviation (they show up as a combination of SI base units)
 - Support for `std::numeric_limits` of unit types.
 - Assignment operators for unit types: `-=`, `+=`, `/=`, `*=`.